charliecalvert/CloudNotes/Assignments/RouteParameters.md

 ## Turn it in

-Create screen shots of your web app and cordova app running.
+Create screen shots of your web app and cordova app running and talking to the server.
+For instance, press the **RouteParms/Able** button and then take the screen shot.

 Attach these screen shots when you submit the assignment.
 Also include the address of your instance running on AWS at your Elastic IP and assignment Port.
+Put your source code for both programs in Week12-NodeRoutes.

 [nodeParams]:https://github.com/charliecalvert/JsObjects/tree/master/JavaScript/NodeCode/NodeRoutesParams